freenet/web/hugo-site/content/faq/index.md

 the [user manual](https://docs.freenet.org/components/overview.html) for more detail.

-Your FAQ draft is clear and informative, but it could benefit from a bit of restructuring and additional details for better flow and comprehension.
-Here's a revised version:

----

 # How does Freenet compare to other decentralized systems? {#how-does-freenet-compare-to-other-decentralized-systems}

+**1. Freenet as an End-to-End Solution**

-Freenet stands out as an all-in-one operating system for decentralized apps.
+Freenet functions as an end-to-end operating system for decentralized apps.
+Similar to how you install a web browser once and gain access to applications like Gmail, Facebook, and Reddit without installing additional software, Freenet provides seamless access to a wide range of decentralized applications directly within your browser.

+With Freenet, you can:

+- Discover apps through a decentralized search engine.
+- Obtain apps through Freenet.
+- Use apps entirely on Freenet.

+Additionally, you don't have to use Freenet through a browser.
+The "Freenet core" is small (<10MB) and can be easily embedded in other software, which can then communicate with the Freenet core over an HTTP/WebSocket API.

-Once installed, it provides seamless access to a wide range of applications directly within your browser, eliminating the need for additional installations or configurations.
-In contrast, most other systems function more like toolkits for building decentralized apps, where developers integrate peer-to-peer functionality into existing applications.
-This often requires extra components and setup for end-users.
+In contrast, most other systems function more like toolkits for building decentralized apps—akin to providing a crankshaft rather than a complete car.
+Developers use them to integrate peer-to-peer functionality into existing applications, often requiring extra components and setup for end-users.

-**Unique Architectural Approach**
+**2. Unique Architectural Approach**

 Freenet operates as a global key-value store where keys correspond to WebAssembly (Wasm) code, referred to as "contracts."
 These contracts define the